Rock around the Blockade is a British campaign in defence of socialist Cuba.

 In April and May 2015 we sent our 13th solidarity brigade to Cuba, taking ballet shoes and boxing gloves to break the continued US blockade and support Cuba's outstanding commitment to democratising sport and culture.
 We met with students, farmers, factory workers, philosophers, communist party officials, healthworkers and more - reporting back our experiences to our own communities, sharing the inspiring example of socialist Cuba.
 Follow our website for in-depth reports and articles from the brigade here.

-In 2019, celebrating the 60th anniversary of the triumph of the Cuban revolution, Rock Around the Blockade will send our 14th solidarity brigade to the island.
-Young activists from Britain will spend two weeks meeting Cubans from all walks of life, visiting schools, hospitals, factories, community centres, farms; learning about Cuban socialism and holding exchanges with Cuban youth about the reality of living under capitalism in Britain, as austerity bites and the war drive continues.
+In 2019, celebrating the 60th anniversary of the triumph of the Cuban revolution, Rock Around the Blockade sent our 14th solidarity brigade to the island.
+Young activists from Britain spent two weeks meeting Cubans from all walks of life, visiting schools, hospitals, factories, community centres, farms; learning about Cuban socialism and holding exchanges with Cuban youth about the reality of living under capitalism in Britain, as austerity bites and the war drive continues.
+You can watch our short film from the brigade here.